top of page

 Repertoire, & IPA Transcriptions

-Colin coaches repertoire in Icelandic, Danish, Swedish, Norwegian, and Finnish, as well as offers consultation on Nordic Opera arias, Oratorio selections, and art songs.
+Colin coaches repertoire in Icelandic, Swedish, Norwegian (primarily Bokmål and Nynorsk) and Finnish, as well as offers consultation on Nordic Opera arias, Oratorio selections, and art songs.
 All coachings include IPA transcripts (excluding Finnish translation) created for the repertoire that the client is preparing.

 Colin additionally writes IPA transcriptions for all of the aforementioned languages.
-Please allow one week for each transcription.
+Please allow two weeks for each transcription.
 Priority transcription delivery is priced accordingly.

 White Feather